What a beautiful whole roasted cauliflower… Are you looking for a surprising vegetable side dish? Then this is the one you have to try out!

-This cauliflower dish must have been on my to-try list for I don’t know how many years.
-And here we are finally, I found the time to prepare it!
+This cauliflower dish must have been on my to-try list for I don’t know how many years now.
+And here we are finally, I found the time to prepare this lovely looking vegetable side dish!

 Whole Roasted Cauliflower with Curry & Garam Masala